xezpeleta/pi-livestream/README.md

 # pi-livestream
-Docker template to do live streaming on the RPi using mjpg-streamer
+Docker template to do live streaming on the RPi using mjpg-streamer: https://hub.docker.com/r/xezpeleta/pilivestream/

 ## Usage